What is STEM?

 Today, careers in STEM are rapidly growing and offer more earning potential.
 Today’s careers require STEM skills at all levels of employment to navigate the modern world.
 Furthermore, there is an urgent national priority to transform STEM learning and engagement in order to meet the nation’s need for a STEM-skilled workforce.

-STEM education through the Cal Ripken, Sr. Foundation align with the Next Generation Science Standards to meet the needs of both classroom educators and our-of-school time mentors.
+The Cal Ripken, Sr. Foundation's STEM curriculum is tied to Next Generation Science Standards and meets the needs of both classroom educators and our-of-school time mentors.
 In addition, STEM education is not limited to the disciplines of just the math and sciences.
 Providing opportunities in additional coursework in other subject areas and contents provide opportunities for children to improve their literacy, communication, processing and research skills.

 Harvard deemed the need for a STEM-capable workforce an “urgent national priority.”
 Our response: inspire a new generation of innovators.